benjithedalilama/alice-frontend/README.md

 Install nvm, then run `nvm install 10.11`
 Having installed node v10.11, run `nvm use 10.11` to use it.

 To run tests run `yarn test`.
 You may run into issues with the amount of files being watched.
-If this happens install brew (if you don't already have it), then run `brew install watchman`.
+If this happens install brew (if you don't already have it), then run `brew install watchman` ([source](https://github.com/facebook/create-react-app/issues/4540)).

 For development run `docker-compose up`.